 My parents, Dot and Ray Berry, were both the second generation in professing families.
 Their parents first came into contact with the workers when my Mother was seven and my Dad was a teenager.
-Born in 1948 in Martinez, California, I was raised in a professing home.
+I was raised in a professing home.
 I inherited my beliefs from my loving, God-fearing, faithful parents.
 While my grandparents had asked the questions and searched until they found answers that satisfied them–I had the answers without ever asking the questions.
 In other words, I knew what was “right,” but not why.
 For a time, I accepted these hand-me-down beliefs as Absolute Truth without question.
 I was taught and believed that the 2×2 fellowship was God’s only true way that came down in an unbroken line from the apostles.

 When I was ten and my brother, Galen, was six, we moved from California to Jackson, Mississippi, which was my mother’s home state.
 Within the year, our home became the first convention to ever be held in the state of Mississippi.
 With this privilege came certain status.
 Galen and I found we were expected to be “good examples” (role models) to other children of professing families.
 While this role suited my brother to a “T”, it far from suited me!
 Almost any professing child knew he was supposed to be an example to the “world”; we were also supposed to be examples to all the professing children.
 We set the standard, or so we were told!
 Often, the bottom line was, before you act, ask yourself: “What will people think–if I do this?”
 What a killjoy!
 I resented being forced to act out this role I did not choose and for which I was entirely unfit.
 With a child’s tunnel vision, I only just saw what other kids could do that I couldn’t.
 I didn’t realize how much our parents permitted that others didn’t.